Aerial Map of Selsdon. (Gardens, golf courses, woodland, fields etc!)

 The earliest written records, dating to the Anglo Saxon period, show that Selsdon was owned and used as a manor, farm and sometime hunting venue by the monarchy or their high ranking favourites and for a long time loaned/leased to Religious Orders such as the Benedictines.
 (Croydon was the summer home of the powerful Archbishops of Canterbury for over 500 hundred years.)

 The most notable, more recent, resident of Selsdon was George Smith (30 April 1765 – 26 December 1836) MP, banker and director of the infamous East India Company, who bought the freehold in 1810.
 He transformed the Selsdon farm into a manor house, ‘Selsdon Park’.
-Smith was a great-great-grandfather (through George's grand-daughter Frances Bowes-Lyon, Countess of Strathmore and Kinghorne) of Queen Elizabeth the Queen Mother (wife to King George VI), and therefore also ancestor of Queen Elizabeth II and King Charles III.
+Smith is a direct ancestor of our current monarch.
+He was a great-great-grandfather (through George's grand-daughter Frances Bowes-Lyon, Countess of Strathmore and Kinghorne) of Queen Elizabeth the Queen Mother (wife to King George VI), and therefore also ancestor of Queen Elizabeth II and King Charles III.
 His memorial is in All Saints Church, Sanderstead.
 Following his family’s residence in Selsdon there were two further owners until 1925, when the last ‘Squire’ died and the manor was sold for development.
 The house to become a hotel and golf course (golf course closed and 'rewilded' in 2023) and from 1926 onwards the surrounding farmland began to be developed into what was then known as ‘Selsdon Garden Village’.

 Sir Julian Huxley (22/06/1887-14/02/1975), Biologist and writer, an early advocate of conservation and an influential populariser of science.
 His connection to Selsdon lies in his public support of the 10 year campaign to create a ‘bird sanctuary’ and save Selsdon Wood from housing development in the 1920/30’s.
 He was a keen bird watcher and was very influential in shaping the modern RSPB.
 He went on to become the first Director-General of UNESCO (1946) and a founding member of the World Wildlife Fund.
 He also has a pub in Selsdon named in his honour!